Random permutations with cycle weights: Introduction

+The properties of the distribution of $\ell_1$ that we derive below can then be translated into properties of the expectation of $N_{a,b}$.

-From a statistical mechanics point of view, it is natural to introduce the sequence $\bsalpha = (\alpha_1,\alpha_2,\dots)$ of parameters such that $\e{-\alpha_j} = \theta_j$.
-The model has an important symmetry, which is also a source of confusion.
-Namely, the probability of the permutation $\pi$ is left invariant under the transformation \be \alpha_j \mapsto \alpha_j + cj, \qquad h_n \mapsto \e{-cn} h_n, \ee for any constant $c \in \bbR$.
-In particular, the case $\alpha_j = cj$ is identical to $\alpha_j \equiv 0$, the case of uniform random permutations.
+From a statistical mechanics point of view it is natural to introduce the sequence ${\bolds{\alpha}}= (\alpha_1,\alpha_2,\dots)$ of parameters such that ${\mathrm e}^{-\alpha_j} = \theta_j$.
+The model has an important symmetry which is also a source of confusion, namely, the probability of the permutation $\pi$ is left invariant under the transformation